Note: This article was originally posted December 21, 2005.

-There are good reasons to believe that a mere tradition, that is known to be just that, can be a very powerful thing for good and that those who run madly in the opposite direction of anything that looks or sounds old are doing themselves a great disservice.
+Good reasons exist for believing that a mere tradition that is understood to be just that, can be a powerful force for good.
+Equally evident is the fact that those who run madly in the opposite direction of anything that looks or sounds old are doing themselves a great disservice.

 What Mere Traditions Are Good for

-One of the first things God did when He was forming a people for His name was command them to establish traditions (Scripture quotes are from the New King James Version).
+One of the first things God did when He was forming a people for His name was command them to establish traditions.

-… you shall seek the place where the LORD your God chooses, out of all your tribes, to put His name for His dwelling place; and there you shall go… . and there you shall eat before the LORD your God, and you shall rejoice in all to which you have put your hand, you and your households … (Deut.
-12:5-7)
+You shall seek the place where the LORD your God chooses, out of all your tribes, to put His name for His dwelling place; and there you shall go… . and there you shall eat before the LORD your God, and you shall rejoice in all to which you have put your hand, you and your households … (Deut.
+12:5-7, NKJV)

 Observe the month of Abib, and keep the Passover … in the place where the LORD chooses to put His name.
 You shall eat no leavened bread with it … (for you came out of the land of Egypt in haste), that you may remember the day in which you came out of the land of Egypt all the days of your life.
 (Deut.
 16:1-3)

 traditions.
 They were traditions handed down by God Himself and designed to convey particular meanings in powerful and beautiful ways.
 Nonetheless, what God chose to hand down were special places, special days, and special activities to be carried out the same way over and over again by generation after generation.
 In theory, God could have said “keep this feast this way, in this place, this year, but next year I’ll have you do something else, something fresh and new and exciting.”
 But that isn’t what God chose.